lynn9388/lynn9388.github.io/_posts/2019-05-13-access-google.md

 ### Configure Proxy

 It's time to configure proxy for the applications.
-As you can see in `config.json`, the proxy configuration is pretty clear which should be configured in other applications as below
+As you can see in `config.json`, the proxy configuration is pretty clear which should be configured in other applications as below:

 - Protocol: `SOCKS5`
 - IP: `127.0.0.1`